CS for All Teachers Support Staff

 Okori Christopher is currently a project technology specialist at AIR.
 He joined the CS for All Teachers team in December 2015 and supports all aspects of the website and other technology-related tasks.
 At AIR, he leads technology support for other projects, including the Center for Coordinated Assistance to States (CCAS), The National Technical Assistance Center for the Education of Neglected or Delinquent Children and Youth (NDTAC), and the National Resource Center Healthy Safe Children (NRC).
 Prior to AIR, Okori worked in different social science services, including social work and mental health.
 He holds a M.S. in criminal justice, specializing in juveniles, from the University of Baltimore and a B.S. in psychology from Morgan State University.

 Maria Payri is a research associate at AIR’s Center for Survey and Data Science.
 She has been a part of the CS for All Teachers team since May 2015, providing support on anything website-related as well as leading the research and evaluation activities of the project.
-Her other work at AIR includes providing support to the National Household Education Survey and the Neglected and The National Technical Assistance Center for the Education of Neglected or Delinquent Children and Youth (NDTAC).
-Maria graduated from Universidad Autonoma de Madrid with a focus on research methods in social psychology.
-She also holds a graduate certificate in political psychology from The George Washington University.
+Her other work at AIR includes research and evaluation, technical assistance, and survey operations support for various federal and foundation-based contracts.
+Maria graduated from Universidad Autonoma de Madrid with a B.A. in psychology, and holds a graduate certificate in political psychology from The George Washington University.

 Melissa A. Rasberry is a senior education consultant at AIR.
 She serves as the principal investigator for CS for All Teachers, providing guidance on best practices for the virtual community of practice, cultivating collaboration among myriad partners, and maintaining regular communications with representatives from the National Science Foundation.
 At AIR, Melissa also serves as co-PI on a NSF-funded partnership grant with SRI Education, supporting computer science teachers in improving their assessment literacy, and collaborates on other initiatives aimed at infusing technology into teaching and learning.
 She holds multiple education degrees from the University of North Carolina at Chapel Hill, including a doctorate in educational leadership.